 The Principles & Practice of Social Media Marketing

-This is a seven-part eCourse providing a comprehensive introduction to Social Media Marketing, from the Basics to detailed instructions on how to build and run a Social Media programme.
+This is a thirteen-part online training course providing a comprehensive introduction to Social Media Marketing, from the Basics to comprehensive information on the leading social media networks relevant to New Zealand marketers.

-This eCourse is conducted on a web-based e-learning software platform, enabling course participants to proceed at their own pace, accessing materials online.
-This particular eCourse provides content in a variety of multimedia forms, including videos, slideshows, flash-based presentations and PDF files.
+This online training course is conducted on a web-based e-learning software platform, enabling course participants to proceed at their own pace, accessing materials online.
+This particular online training course provides content in a variety of multimedia forms, including videos, slideshows, flash-based presentations and PDF files.
 No special software is required to participate.

-Feedback from previous Social Media Marketing eCourse Participants
+Feedback from previous Social Media Marketing online training course Participants

 - “this was the best professional development course I have done in many years” – Mark R, senior Agency Exec responsible for social media